 Purpose

-Provides funding to conduct and evaluate research designed to help communities address opioid and stimulant overdose in regions of the U.S. with the highest rates of fatal and non-fatal overdose.
+Provides funding to conduct and evaluate research designed to help communities address opioid, stimulant, and/or poly-drug overdose in regions of the U.S. with the highest rates of fatal and non-fatal overdose.

-- Tier 1 awards support the development of small innovative projects utilizing a novel program, strategy, or approach that has not been evaluated, or projects that adapt an existing evidence-based strategy for use in new setting or with new populations
+• Tier 2 awards support the development of small innovative projects utilizing a novel program, strategy, or approach that has not been evaluated, or projects that adapt an existing evidence-based strategy for use in new settings or with new populations

 Required grant activities include: